metaplex-foundation/developer-hub/src/pages/token-metadata/delegates.md

 {% /dialect %}
 {% /dialect-switcher %}

-### Sale Delegate (PNFT only)
+### Sale Delegate (pNFT only)

 - This delegate only works with Programmable Non-Fungibles.
-- The Delegate Authority can transfer the PNFT to any address.
+- The Delegate Authority can transfer the pNFT to any address.
 Doing so will revoke the Delegate Authority.
-- As long as a Sale Delegate is set on a PNFT, the PNFT enters a special Token State called `Listed`.
+- As long as a Sale Delegate is set on a pNFT, the pNFT enters a special Token State called `Listed`.
 The `Listed` Token State is a softer variation of the `Locked` Token State.
-During that time, the owner cannot transfer or burn the PNFT.
-However, the owner can revoke the Sale Delegate at any time, which will remove the `Listed` Token State and make the PNFT transferable and burnable again.
+During that time, the owner cannot transfer or burn the pNFT.
+However, the owner can revoke the Sale Delegate at any time, which will remove the `Listed` Token State and make the pNFT transferable and burnable again.

 {% dialect-switcher title="Work with Sale delegates" %}
 {% dialect title="JavaScript" id="js" %}